Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 ## TCM Security

-I first completed the [Practical Ethical Hacking](https://academy.tcm-sec.com/p/practical-ethical-hacking-the-complete-course) course by TCM, which gave me a solid understanding of what I needed to learn and the breadth of topics I had to cover.
+I first completed the [Practical Ethical Hacking](https://academy.tcm-sec.com/p/practical-ethical-hacking-the-complete-course) course by TCM and it took me around 10 days to complete, it gave me a solid understanding of what I needed to learn and the breadth of topics I had to cover.

 The course introduced me to the **enumeration** methodology I would need to develop and provided a detailed overview of Active Directory.
 It included setting up a lab with one Domain Controller running Windows Server and two workstations running standard Windows.